danieluhl/astro-blog/src/content/blog/2023/new-keyboard-strategy.md

 It can be tempting to put all kinds of keyboard shortcuts and combos under individual keys when you have so many open.
 The possibilities are endless and you can quickly go overboard.
 But consider the tradeoffs.
 You likely want to remain reasonably proficient on a standard keyboard.
-You do not know all keyboard shorcuts you'll need in the future and you probably don't want to be constantly adjusting your layout years down the line.
+You do not know all keyboard shortcuts you'll need in the future and you probably don't want to be constantly adjusting your layout years down the line.

 It's more important to have a good way to do any possible combination, than a perfect way of only